MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Friday 25 June, 2021

 #### Chris:
+-see gabe
+-also cut and shortened a lot of wires that needed it to make everything look neater

 #### Gabriel:
 - got the solar panel charging circuit to work with Chris